 It is also hard for me move on from one task until it is either fully completed or my thoughts and plans about the task are written on paper.
 I have found that my home and my family suffer when I do not follow my routine and when I try to work without my ‘security blanket’ of lists.

-Watch the video to see how I implement each list in my home!
+Watch this video to see how I implement each list in my home!

 That list of lists might seem a bit overwhelming, but I promise once they are implemented they will simplify your life significantly!
 I have just finished making each of these in a printable format so that you don’t have to spend so much time making your own.

-All you have to do is download the file and you will have access to all of the lists.
+All you have to do is download the file and you will have access to all of the lists in one comprehensive pack.
 You just print them out, write in your tasks/goals/etc, and laminate as needed.
 Hopefully these will work well for you!